Product Manual

 Finding Open Reviews

-Call list_open_reviews to see PRs waiting for your review.
-Pick one and start the review process with start_review.
+Call review (no args) to see PRs waiting for your review.
+Pick one and call review with the PR number.

 Multi-Repo and Team Features